tianjunxie/hbonds/README.md

 generating POSCAR with both explicit water solvation and implicit water solvation.

+03/10/16 Update: Output improment, now tells the donar oxygen(s) and the acceptor oxgen(s).

 12/12 Update:	Improvement in calculation speed by cleaning out some legacy float-string conversions.
 				Now can recenter the system to align the bottom Pt to the bottom of box.
 				Formatting improvement.